Egg Fu: Chang Tzu

 Chang Tzu from 52 #25, art by Joe Bennett.

 Following the events of Infinite Crisis, a new version of Egg Fu appears: Chang Tzu, an agent of Apokolips.
 In 52, Chang and Bruno Mannheim kidnap many scientists and forcibly recruit them into Chang's "Science Squad" based on Oolong Island.
 Chang has a large, egg-shaped body with facial features and cracked skin, mounted in a spider-legged chair for mobility.
 He is equipped with small prosthetic hands and hidden weapons.

 Shortly after Black Adam escapes confinement on Oolong Island, Chang is shot by one of his kidnapped scientists, Will Magnus.
 A new, smouldering egg is seen hidden in Chang's remains.
 When he later reappears and is asked about his seeming destruction, he explains: "My third incubation ended four months ago".

 Chang Tzu later re-appears as the main villain in the 2007 storyline "Checkout", a crossover between the Outsiders and Checkmate series.
 Checkmate captures a team led by Nightwing and coerce them to help invade Oolong Island.
 A team of operatives from both groups reaches the island, but Sasha Bordeaux and Captain Boomerang are taken captive by Chang Tzu, who subjects them to torturous studies to examine their metahuman abilities.
 Bordeaux and Captain Boomerang's teammates free them, with Chang remaining at large.

 Eggy

-In The New 52, a character nicknamed "Eggy" is introduced in Harley Quinn (vol. 2) Annual #1.
-He is Edgar Fullerton Yeung, an egg-headed scientist who is secretly experimenting on Poison Ivy at Arkham Asylum, but later reforms with Harley Quinn's help.
+In The New 52, a new version of Egg Fu nicknamed "Eggy" is introduced in Harley Quinn (vol. 2) Annual #1.
+This version is Edgar Fullerton Yeung, a scientist who is secretly experimenting on Poison Ivy at Arkham Asylum.
+However, he ends up reforming with the help of Harley Quinn and gets himself a job.

 In other media

 Television

-Egg Fu makes a non-speaking cameo appearance in the Creature Commandos episode "Chasing Squirrels" as an inmate of Belle Reve Penitentiary.
+Egg Fu makes a non-speaking appearance in the Creature Commandos episode "Chasing Squirrels" as an inmate of Belle Reve Penitentiary.